Emmanuel-Innocent/challenges-Emmanuel-Innocent/level1_design1/README.md

 ## Is The Verification Complete?
 Yes it is.
 The DUT was tested for all valid inputs(the selector and MUX input).
 However, with how the test was designed selector value "30 (11110)" may be seen as having a bug.
-This is because in the design no unique value was assigned for selector value "30", it was assigned a default value '0'.
-But in the test module in order to capture all the possible bugs, a random but constrained value was assign to all individual inputs.
+This is because in the design, no unique value was assigned for selector value "30", it was assigned a default value '0'.
+But in the test module, in order to capture all the possible bugs, a random but constrained value was assign to all individual inputs.
 Therefore, while running the test, assertion error may be raised for selector value "30".
 But the default value for input "30" may have been intended by the designer.